BonnieMcLean/BonnieMcLean.github.io/about.md

 <!--author-->

 Hej!
 I'm Bonnie.
-I'm a PhD student in Linguistics at Uppsala University (Sweden), and I love words that suit their meanings!
+I'm a PhD student in Linguistics at Uppsala University in Sweden, and I love words that suit their meanings!

 Want to know what I'm talking about?
 Think about words like *perky*, *pesky*, or *fug*.
 Words that are really satisfying to use.